2021 French moratorium on prion research: 2010 incident

-2021 Moratorium
+2021 moratorium

 In July 2021, it was announced that a second lab worker in France had been diagnosed with Creutzfeldt–Jakob disease.
 In response, five public research institutions in France announced a three-month moratorium on prion research.
 The statement, backed by the French government, was signed by Inserm, INRAE, French National Centre for Scientific Research, French Alternative Energies and Atomic Energy Commission, and the Agence nationale de sécurité sanitaire de l'alimentation, de l'environnement et du travail.

+This moratorium was lifted in September 2022 in INRAE's prion research laboratories, where two research technicians had been infected at work, while it remained in place in other institutes.
+Serious doubts remain about the safety of staff and the ability and willingness of the ministries responsible for this institute to ensure that safety.
+The concern of the scientific technical community is heightened by the death of a Spanish prion researcher from Creutzfeldt-Jakob disease, revealed by El País after months of opacity on the part of the university where he had worked and exposed staff to this risk.